 If you have been in Australia continuously for six months or more, and for most of that time you worked in the one job and lived at the same place, you are generally an Australian resident for tax purposes.
-If in doubt, visit www.ato.gov.au or phone the Individual Infoline on 13 28 61.
+If in doubt, go to www.ato.gov.au or phone 13 28 61.

-If you are not an Australian resident for tax purposes. you cannot use the short tax return.
+If you are not an Australian resident for tax purposes for all of 2010-11, you cannot use the short tax return.
 For information on other ways to prepare your tax return, see page 7.

-Print X in the Yes box at item 3 on your tax return if you are an Australian resident for tax purposes for all of 2009-10.
+Print X in the Yes box at item 3 on your tax return if you are an Australian resident for tax purposes for all of 2010-11.